EmilyTilarom/readImagesJava/README.md

 Script to read textual contents from images

-saves content in a file
+takes all images from selected folder, reads them one by one and saves found content in a file